operaton/operaton/README.md

 - User Forum: https://forum.operaton.org/
 - Issue Tracker: https://github.com/operaton/operaton/issues

+### This is a fork of the Camunda 7 BPM platform

+We have not removed the old issue links and they still lead to Camunda's JIRA or the GitHub repo.

 ## Components

 OPERATON provides a rich set of components centered around the BPM lifecycle.